tanmaytat11/gossip-girl/README.md

 **Gossip Girl**
 ===========

 Gossip Girl is an application powered by [MeteorJS](https://www.meteor.com/) that notify its users about the gossips of other users in real-time.
 A user can subscribe to many users whose gossips the user is interested in.
 The application updates itself with the new content automatically so as to keep the real-time notifications coming without delay.
 It is "hot code push" technology of Meteor that makes this happen.
+Check out the apllication on [https://gossipgirl-sc.herokuapp.com/](https://gossipgirl-sc.herokuapp.com/).

 Write Up:
 -------------